Xposed-Modules-Repo/org.matrix.chromext/README.md

 For non-root users,
 I modify a bit [LSPatch](https://github.com/JingMatrix/LSPatch) to support `ChromeXt`; here is how to use it:
-1. Download the latest `lspatch-release` from my [Github Action](https://github.com/JingMatrix/LSPatch/actions).
+1. Download the latest `lspatch-release` from my [GitHub Actions](https://github.com/JingMatrix/LSPatch/actions).
-2. Download the latest `ChromeXt.apk` from my [Github Action](https://github.com/JingMatrix/ChromeXt/actions).
+2. Download the latest `ChromeXt.apk` from my [GitHub Actions](https://github.com/JingMatrix/ChromeXt/actions).
 3. Extract previously downloaded files to get files `lspatch.jar` (with some suffix) and `ChromeXt-signed.apk`.
 4. Patch your APK (taking `arm64_ChromePublic.apk` as example) using the following command: `java -jar lspatch.jar arm64_ChromePublic.apk -d -v -m ChromeXt-signed.apk --force`.
 If `java` environment is not available, consider using the provided `manager` APK.
 5. Install the patched APK, which might require you to first uninstall the one on your phone.

+Notes: currently _to download_ files from `GitHub Actions`, one needs to log in GitHub.

 The author uploads releases to [Xposed-Modules-Repo](https://github.com/Xposed-Modules-Repo/org.matrix.chromext/releases) when needed, but not that frequently.

 You can then install UserScripts from popular sources: URLs that ends with `.user.js`.
-However, this fails for scripts from some domains like `raw.githubusercontent.com`.
+However, this fails for UserScripts from some domains like `raw.githubusercontent.com`.
-For them, one can download those scripts using the download button on the top of Chrome's three dot menu, and then open your downloaded scripts in Chrome.
-The installation prompt should show up again.
-Alternatively, it is possible to use the `Install UserScript` page menu if you simply want to install it without further editing.
+For them, use the `Install UserScript` page menu if you simply want to install them without further editing.

 ### Supported API